Note: This was previously named "Azure AD."

 Sync specific users per location: Choose this option if you’d like to sync certain users to certain locations (i.e., creating different Envoy employee directories per location).

-Copy the OAuth Bearer Token from Envoy and note to be entered into Azure later.
+Copy the OAuth Bearer Token from Envoy and note to be entered into Entra later.

-Open the Azure portal and select Azure Active Directory > Enterprise applications > New application > Add from the gallery > search for Envoy and select Add.
+Open the Entra portal and select Applications > Enterprise applications > New application > Add from the gallery > search for Envoy and select Add.

 Copy Envoy’s SCIM endpoint